reefactor/brainfood_reference/README.md

 > Life is suffering and if you say it meaningless then your suffering is meaningless dumb and reckless.
 Find higher purpose and goal to suffer
 > -- Jordan B Peterson

-> Loyalty in action, regardless obstacles or challenges, to one’s most cherished values—this is the essence of moral rectitude—and it is the foundation of heroism
+> Loyalty in action, regardless obstacles or challenges, to one’s most cherished values, this is the essence of moral rectitude and it is the foundation of heroism
 > -- Andrew Bernstein, Heroes, Legends, Champions: Why Heroism Matters

 > Nature loves courage.
 You make the commitment and nature will respond to that commitment by removing impossible obstacles.
 Dream the impossible dream and the world will not grind you under, it will lift you up.
 This is the trick.
 This is what all these teachers and philosophers who really counted, who really touched the alchemical gold, this is what they understood.
 This is the shamanic dance in the waterfall.
 This is how magic is done.
 By hurling yourself into the abyss and discovering it’s a feather bed